OutSystems/docs-support/src/error/mabs/mabs-gen-40015.md

 ## Cause

-Generatign the iOS application package failed because at least one custom plugin is incompatible with the defined ”Swift Language Version”.
+Generating the iOS application package failed because at least one custom plugin is incompatible with the defined ”Swift Language Version”.

 ## Impact